 Texas Defensive Driving-Questions & Answers

 Our inbox is flooded with all sorts of questions and comments from site visitors interested in learning about defensive driving in Texas.
-While some of the emails we receive are from readers thanking us for the information and entertainment value that our articles offer, many of our emails come from Texas drivers who were just issued traffic ticket and are headed for a Texas defensive driving class.
+While some of the emails we receive are from readers thanking us for the information and entertainment value that our articles offer, many of our emails come from Texas drivers who were just issued a traffic ticket and are headed for a Texas defensive driving class.
 Whether they're confused about why they got their ticket or whether they have questions about the online defensive driving option in Texas, we're here to sort it all out.

 Today, we're going to answer several recurring questions we receive regarding defensive driving in Texas.